tinystacks/aws-docker-templates-django/README.md

 ## AWS Docker Templates - Django

-The AWS Docker Templates for Django from TinyStacks enable launching a [Django](https://www.djangoproject.com/) application as a Docker container using an AWS CodePipeline pipeline.
+The AWS Docker Templates for Django from TinyStacks enable launching a [Django](https://www.djangoproject.com/) application as a Docker container using AWS CodePipeline.
 The template includes its own small Django sample application, enabling developers to start a new Django project immediately.
 Developers can also take the AWS CodePipeline-specific files in this template and use them to ship an existing Django application as a Docker image on AWS.

 ## License